-You’ll love this smoked gin cocktail if you’re looking for a unique drink with an exciting twist!
-Whether or not you’ve tried this technique, making your own smoked gin cocktails is a surprisingly easy way to add some flavor to your cocktail game.
+You’ll love this Smoked Rosemary Gin and Tonic if you’re looking for a unique drink with an exciting twist!
+Whether or not you’ve tried this technique, making your own smoked gin cocktails is a surprisingly easy way to add some flavor to your happy hour.

 Jump to: